szhshp/NextJS-BlogTemplate-ProjectTitan/posts/Document-Main.md

 1. [Fork](https://github.com/szhielelp/NextJS-BlogTemplate-ProjectTitan) and STAR it, please.
     1. Go to [Vercel](https://vercel.com/), Login and click 'New Project'
     2. Import your forked repo
-4. Click`Continue` without any modification on configs.
+4. Click `Continue`
 5. Finger crossed and wait it to deploy

-Then you can add / update the post and push to github.Vercel will handle all CI / CD works for you.
+Then you can add/update the post and push to github.Vercel will handle all CI / CD works for you.

 ## Dev